WELCOME TO MES KEMPTON PARK

 Kempton Community Kitchen

-Volunteers are welcome to assist with the dishing up of food.
+Volunteers are welcome to assist with cooking and dishing up of food, with prior arrangements.
 Days: Mondays to Fridays.
 Times: 10:45 to 11:45.
 Meal vouchers can be sponsored at R5 a voucher.